Stanley Cup Fun Facts: Height, Weight, Names and More

-Stanley Cup fun facts: Height, weight, names and more originally appeared on NBC Sports Chicago
+Stanley Cup fun facts: Height, weight, names and more originally appeared on NBC Sports Washington

 One of the most recognizable trophies in North American sports is up for grabs this month.